Alfredo Sadun: Leber's hereditary optic neuropathy (LHON)

 Sadun has conducted several projects regarding LHON, such as gene therapy trials, small molecule therapy (eye drops and injections), histopathological analysis and a project using Artificial Intelligence with OCTA that can identify who is a carrier of LHON.
-With the collaboration of Valerio Carelli, studying cybrid cell cultures, they noted that the major consequence of the mitochondrial dysfunction in all three LHON mtDNA mutations was not deficiencies in ATP production, but rather great increases of reactive oxygen species (ROS).
+With the collaboration of Dr. Valerio Carelli, studying cybrid cell cultures, they noted that the major consequence of the mitochondrial dysfunction in all three LHON mtDNA mutations was not deficiencies in ATP production, but rather great increases of reactive oxygen species (ROS).
 Furthermore, he has led eighteen yearly international field investigations to Brazil for studying the world's largest pedigree of LHON, and established the role of environmental factors, such as heavy drinking and smoking, to trigger LHON conversion.
 In these and other studies, he has also investigated the role of mitochondria in aging and disease in the brain, optic nerve and retina.